-Sheri R. Klein is a Midwest (USA) based artist who has exhibited her works in galleries, museums and universities nationally and internationally.
+Sheri R. Klein is a Midwest (USA) based artist who has exhibited her works in numerous galleries, museums and universities.
 She began her formal studies at the School of the Art Institute of Chicago where she studied with a wide range of artist-teachers including the Chicago Imagist painters.
-Her oeuvre of works include paintings, mixed media journals, collage, and other works on paper.
-Drawing upon references to the world of the hidden and fragmented, as in the cellular/molecular, the galactic/celestial, the world of geological strata, archeological relics, and dreams, recent abstract paintings focus on biomorphic images created through a process of layering paint and medium, line and pattern.
-Paintings include a focus on both singular and multiple form compositions.
-The paintings, individually and collectively, explore the dualities of the strange and familiar, inside and outside, incompleteness and completeness, and fragments and wholes.
-Painting as an investigative process requires the fundamental act of assembling works, arranging in constellations, or groupings.
-Such groupings call attention to infinite possibilities and variations of meanings and associations that can occur when fragments are juxtaposed and reoriented.
+Her oeuvre of works include paintings, mixed media journals, and works on paper.
+With a fusion of references (natural forms, landscape, textiles/pattern, geometry, & geology), recent abstract paintings focus on the creation of hybrid shapes and forms created through a process of layering paint, line and pattern.
+Small collages on paper that begin with a fragment of paper influence approaches to composition in a process that allows for the emergence of forms.
+The paintings, individually and collectively, explore relationships of inside/outside, hidden/revealed, open/closed, solid/transparent, and fragment/whole.
+Painting, as an investigative process, requires the fundamental acts of visual research, creation of works, and assembling works to create meaning.
+Juxtaposing and re-orienting works in varying constellations and groupings allow for infinite possibilities and variations of meanings and associations.